Partner With Us to Develop Tomorrow’s Talented Leaders

 - Social Policy

-Duke’s professional Master of International Development Policy (MIDP) degree is a flexible, rigorous interdisciplinary degree program that trains mid-career professionals who plan to dedicate their careers to policy-making and public service in and for developing, post-conflict and transition countries.
+The MIDP degree is a rigorous interdisciplinary program that trains mid-career professionals who plan to dedicate their careers to policy-making and public service in and for developing, post-conflict and transition countries.
 Our graduates have an average of seven years of work experience – usually in the public or nonprofit sectors – in countries around the world.

-In addition to their core curriculum in policy, economic and empirical analysis for development, MIDP fellows may pursue in-depth study in two specializations (International Taxation and Public Financial Management) and six concentrations:
+In addition to their core curriculum in policy, economic and empirical analysis for development, MIDP fellows may pursue in-depth study in the International Tax and Public Financial Management (IT-PFM) specialization and six concentrations:

 - Applied Economics